 Implementation summary:

-This exception allows for the preparation, for private purposes, of one or a few copies of works that have been made public.
-In respect of literary works in written form the preparation of copies may, however, concern only limited parts of works, or such works of limited scope.
-The provision expressly states that it does not confer a right to (1) construct works of architecture, (2) prepare copies of computer programs, or (3) prepare copies in digital form of compilations in digital form.
-Beneficiaries cannot engage third parties to (1) prepare copies of musical works or cinematographic works (2) prepare utilitarian articles or sculptures, or (3) copy other works of fine art by means of an artistic process.
+This exception allows for the reproduction, for private purposes, of one or a few copies of works that have been made public.
+In respect of literary works in written form the reprodudcton of copies may, however, concern only limited parts of works, or such works of limited scope.
+The provision expressly states that it does not confer a right to (1) construct works of architecture, (2) make copies of computer programs, or (3) make copies in digital form of compilations in digital form.
+Beneficiaries cannot engage third parties to (1) prepare copies of musical works or cinematographic works (2) copy articles of applied art or sculptures, or (3) copy other works of fine art by means of an artistic process.
 The real master copy used must be lawfully made.

 Implementation details: